Deed of Release Mutual Fill out the template

 This Deed of Release (Mutual) may be used to settle a dispute between the Parties, for example if an incident occurs, and both Parties believe that the other Party is at fault.
 Rather than taking legal action in the courts, the Parties may reach an agreement out of court, and may use this Deed to document that agreement.
 The document is designed for the resolution of civil matters between Parties.
 It is not intended for use for employment disputes, criminal matters, or for issues with public authorities.

-Once the Deed has been prepared (and before it is signed), both Parties may take a copy and review it to ensure that they understand the Deed and are happy with the terms of it.
+Once the Deed has been prepared, both Parties may take a copy (before it is signed) and review it to ensure that they understand the Deed and are happy with the terms of it.

 There are certain formal requirements that need to be met in order for a Deed to be validly signed.
 This Deed will need to be signed in accordance with those formal requirements, or it may not be legally binding.
-For example, for an individual to validly sign a Deed, the signature clause should read "Signed Sealed and Delivered" and they should sign it before an independent adult witness, (who is not involved in the dispute and is not a relative or representative of one of the Parties).
-The witnesses should also provide their full name and signature.
-The rules regarding the signing of Deeds by companies are set out in the Corporations Act 2001, and generally require the Deed to be signed by two directors, or by a director and the secretary or in the event that the company has a sole director who is also the secretary, by that person.
+For example, for an individual to validly sign a Deed, the signature clause should read "Signed Sealed and Delivered" and they should sign it before an independent adult witness, who also provides their full name and signature.
+The rules regarding the signing of Deeds by companies are set out in the Corporations Act 2001, and generally require the Deed to be signed by two directors, or by a director and the secretary or in the event that the company has a sole director, by that person.

 Again, if the Parties are unsure about this, they should seek legal advice.
 If the Parties get this wrong, the Deed may not be legally binding.